 (800) 258-3862 | Contact

-It’s possible to improve the accuracy of the demand forecast.
-It involves considering and aligning the sales, marketing, product, and brand plans.
-It involves better communication of plans to finance and the supply chain.
+It’s possible to improve the accuracy of the demand forecast by involving and aligning the sales, marketing, product, and brand plans enhancing communication of plans to finance and the supply chain.

 Start with reviewing some of our thought-leadership pieces on demand planning below; then call us for more help with demand planning process improvement.